korabs-x/MultiPiP/README.md

 # MultiPiP in Google Meet
 See all participants of Google Meet conferences in an overlay while working in other apps at the same time!
 Use `Alt-P` to toggle the overlay.
+Get it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/multipip-for-google-meet/bamoofahhbcbihfapciphcigibidhani/)

 ### While working:
 ![overlay](overlay.png)